slaminger/ROTT/README.md

 Password: 1234

-# The install script is entirely automated, no RetroPie prompts will occur.
+# The install script is mostly automated..

-sudo ./TinkerRetroPieInstaller/install.sh

 ```